Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-This school has 107 open-membership student organizations you can participate in.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 17 and female students 22.
-The student organization that attracts the greatest number of students is Fraternity/Sorority Life, followed by Outing Club and Alpha Phi Omega (service fraternity).
-Other popular student organizations at this school are Gators Activity Programming and Student Government.
+Based on the most up-to-date information available, there are 107 open-membership organizations at Allegheny College.
+This number includes sororities and fraternities.
+The percentage of male students who are members of organizations is 7 and female students 12.
+The student organization that gathers the largest number of students is Fraternity/Sorority Life, followed by Outing Club and Alpha Phi Omega (service fraternity).
+Other popular organizations at Allegheny College are Gators Activity Programming and Student Government.

-For students with a talent for acting, there is a drama club.
-Interested in media and communication?
-Allegheny College publishes its own newspaper and has its own radio station.
+In case you're interested in acting, there is a drama club you can consider joining.
+For students interested in media and communication, Allegheny College publishes its own newspaper and has its own radio station.

 Student Services

-Allegheny College offers a number of services crucial for a comfortable and safe life on campus.
+At Allegheny College, there are many amenities required for a comfortable and safe life on campus.

 Career Services